 Buy: Discogs (CD) | Amazon.uk (CD)

 If you want an entire record of very, very, very pretty indie pop, then Fantasia de Navidad is for you.
 I find very little fault with the efforts of these Siesta recording artists – they have pleasant music, and interesting lyrics.
-There is also a calypso? thread that runs through the record, popping up into the forefront at times.
-There It is perhaps a little too pure indie pop for what I am looking for on my own personal mix (or to subject to party guests).
+There is also a calypso(?) thread that runs through the record, popping up to the forefront at times.
+This is perhaps a little too-pure indie pop for what I am looking for on my own personal mix (or to subject to party guests).
 I am just not that skinny and beautiful, while somehow melancholy and well dressed, to pull it off.

 Of particular note, Admiral Achilles’ “East of the Country” (at certain times) sounds like it could very well be Elvis Costello in disguise, perhaps going indie pop in between his Burt Bacharach and country music phases.
 Their second track on the album, “Christmas,” sounds like Mark Kozelek… specifically with his vocal phrasing, as well as the general tone.
 I can’t pin that band down…